-Swipe in from the right edge of the screen, tap Search (or, if you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then clicking Search), type Control Panel in the search box, and click to open.
+- Swipe in from the right edge of the screen, and then tap Search.
+If you're using a mouse, point to the lower-right corner of the screen, and then click Search.

 Microsoft releases security updates on the second Tuesday of every month.

 In Windows 7 or Windows Vista, click Start, and then click Control Panel.
 Click System & Security, and then under Windows Update, click View installed updates.

 To view your update history in Windows 8

 Open Windows Update in Control Panel by swiping in from the right edge of the screen, tapping Search (or, if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering Windows Update in the search box, tapping or clicking Settings, and then tapping or clicking Install optional updates.